7wingfly/autok8s/MasterNodeParameters.md

 # Master Node Parameters
 The following is a list of all available parameters you can use with the `setup_master_node.sh` script.
-At the bottom are some examples that can help you get started and some notes on things to watch out for when setting some of the values.
+At the bottom are some examples that can help you get started and some notes on things to watch out for when setting some of the parameter values.
 <br>
 <br>